 5. Leave the stalks standing if you can for winter perches and foraging.
 If they have to come out, compost them.
 “They’re really good at drawing nutrients out of soils, so we recycle them back into the soil through compost,” says Perry.

 Although sunflowers are annuals, once you establish a sunflower patch, it’s simple to keep going year after year.
-“Most sunflowers will seed themselves,” says Kauth.
+“Most sunflowers will seed themselves,” Kauth says.
 “They’ll just drop to the ground and hang out over winter.”

-Because black oil sunflower seed has a high oil content, eventually it will go rancid and become unappealing to birds.
+Because black oil sunflower seed has a high oil content, eventually it will go sour or stale and become unappealing to birds.
+To prevent this, they should be stored in a cool, dry place.
 The more heat and humidity in your area, the shorter it will stay fresh.

-“Under normal storage and use conditions, seed will stay fresh and healthy for birds until it is completely consumed,” says Cunningham.
+“Under normal storage and use conditions, seed will stay fresh and healthy for birds until it is completely consumed,” Cunningham says.
 “However, unusually wet or humid weather conditions, or periods of slow bird activity can potentially cause bird seed to deteriorate or spoil.”
-Cunningham recommends:

 • Always store your bird seed in a cool, dry location outside your home.